-Trading Desk is a department in a banking institution or a company where securities like bonds, shares, currencies, commodities etc. are purchased and sold in order to facilitate their own or client’s trade in the financial markets and therefore it ensures market liquidity.
+Trading Desk is a department in a banking institution or a company where securities like bonds, shares, currencies, commodities, etc. are purchased and sold to facilitate their own or client’s trade in the financial markets, and therefore it ensures market liquidity.
 Such desks usually earn commissions as a result of trading activities.
-It also provides support to the clients with respect to the structuring of financial products, opportunities and supporting agreements that take place between investors and entities.
+It also provides support to clients with respect to the structuring of financial products, opportunities, and support agreements that take place between investors and entities.

 How Does Trading Desk Work?

 - Traders operate in a trading room (also known as the trading floorTrading FloorTrading Floor is a place where traders buy and sell shares, fixed income securities, commodities, foreign exchange, bonds, options, etc. It is the market segment in which dealers trade financial instruments in various exchanges, for example, Bombay Stock Exchange (BSE) and the New York Stock Exchange (NYSE).).
 A trading room in a financial marketFinancial MarketThe term "financial market" refers to the marketplace where activities such as the creation and trading of various financial assets such as bonds, stocks, commodities, currencies, and derivatives take place.
 It provides a platform for sellers and buyers to interact and trade at a price determined by market forces. usually contains multiple desks that happen to share a huge open space.

 - They focus on a particular security type or market segment.
 These are occupied by traders that have a license to deal with a particular investment type like equities, securities, bonds, or commodities.